-The project has sequenced 100,000 genomes from around 85,000 people.
-Participants are NHS patients with a rare disease, plus their families, and patients with cancer.
+The project was established to sequence 100,000 genomes from around 85,000 NHS patients affected by a rare disease, or cancer.

-The project will also enable new medical research.
-Combining genomic sequence data with medical records is a ground-breaking resource.
-Researchers will study how best to use genomics in healthcare and how best to interpret the data to help patients.
-The causes, diagnosis and treatment of disease will also be investigated.
-We also aim to kick-start a UK genomics industry.
-This is currently the largest national sequencing project of its kind in the world.
+Combining genomic sequence data with medical records has created a ground-breaking research resource.
+Researchers are currently studying how best to use genomics in healthcare and how best to interpret the data to help patients.
+The causes, diagnosis and treatment of disease is also being investigated.
+Revealing which variants cause disease is also helping companies find new targeted medicines.
+Kick-starting a UK genomics industry was another key aim of the project and the UK now has a vibrant genomics ecosystem.

 Introduction to the 100,000 Genomes Project

 You can read about the background and history of the 100,000 Genomes Project below.